MinaProtocol/mina/src/lib/crypto/kimchi_bindings/stubs/README.md

 ### Function arguments

-Functions that get exported to OCaml have the choice to be passed a pointer, or a value.
+Functions that get exported to OCaml have the choice to be passed as pointer, or as value.
-If passed a value, then a clone happens.
+If passed as value, then a clone happens.

-TODO: write some guidelines on using either ocaml::pointer or our own `CamlPointer` type.
+TODO: guidelines on what to do with this information

+To avoid large clones, we use shared references.
+See:

+* the [impl_shared_ref!](src/caml/shared_reference.rs) macro for a thread-safe shared reference
+* the [impl_shared_rwlock!](src/caml/shared_rwlock.rs) macro for a thread-safe shared mutable object.

 ### Conventions